 Church business meetings, including the annual church business meeting and special meetings, may be held by electronic video means for the transaction of any business normally conducted during in-person church business meetings.
-A quorum shall be all eligible voting members attending the virtual meeting, and voting shall be conducted by any means deemed acceptable by the church council.
-Notice of business meetings and other notice required by these bylaws shall be provided by email, the church website, social media site, text message, and/or other methods deemed by the church council to be most likely to reach church members at least 2 weeks before the meeting.
+A quorum shall be all eligible voting members attending the virtual meeting, and voting shall be conducted by any means deemed acceptable by the church Governing Board.
+Notice of business meetings and other notice required by these bylaws shall be provided by email, the church website, social media site, text message, and/or other methods deemed by the church Governing Board to be most likely to reach church members at least 2 weeks before the meeting.
 Such notice satisfies “notice from the pulpit” when that method of notice is otherwise required by these bylaws.
 Attendance at the meeting without protest shall be deemed waiver of notice.

-The fiscal year of the church shall begin ______________ and end ______________.
+The fiscal year of the church shall begin ______January 1________ and end _____December 31_________.

-Church Special Business Meetings: The pastor (or the church council, if the office of pastor is vacant or if the pastor is the subject of possible disciplinary action) may call a special church business meeting by giving notice from the pulpit to the church of such a meeting and the purpose for which it is called at least one Sunday and not less than one week prior to said meeting.
+Church Special Business Meetings: The pastor (or the chairperson of the Governing Board) may call a special church business meeting by giving notice from the pulpit to the church of such a meeting and the purpose for which it is called at least one Sunday and not less than one week prior to said meeting.
 A meeting for the calling of a pastor or for the discipline or removal of the pastor shall be called in accordance with the provision of Article 4 Section F.

 Voting: Voting at any church business meeting is limited to eligible members in good standing with the church who are physically present at the meeting; an exception to this in-person vote requirement exists if the church is meeting electronically as permitted by Article 6, Section A.5 of these bylaws.
 Absentee voting is not permitted, and any member who is undergoing church discipline at the time of a vote is not permitted to vote.
-A majority vote of those attending the meeting, whether in person or electronically, will constitute the requisite number of votes for passage of amendments and motions, whether by the church council voting at a church council meeting or by the members voting in a church business meeting.
+A majority vote of those attending the meeting, whether in person or electronically, will constitute the requisite number of votes for passage of amendments and motions, whether by the church Governing Board voting at a church Governing Board meeting or by the members voting in a church business meeting.

-Motions: Members who desire that a certain motion be made or subject matter be discussed during an annual, regular, or special business meeting must file a written recommendation with the pastor and church council two weeks prior to the set meeting, who will then consider the proposal and proceed according to their conscience and what they understand to be in the best interests of the church.
-All other motions will be presented by the pastor and/or chairman of the church council (or other moderator if the office of pastor is vacant) unless the pastor and/or the church council has delegated authority to another member and/or officer to raise certain motions.
+Motions: Members who desire that a certain motion be made or subject matter be discussed during an annual, regular, or special business meeting must file a written recommendation with the pastor and church Governing Board two weeks prior to the set meeting, who will then consider the proposal and proceed according to their conscience and what they understand to be in the best interests of the church.
+All other motions will be presented by the pastor and/or chairman of the church Governing Board (or other moderator if the office of pastor is vacant) unless the pastor and/or the church Governing Board has delegated authority to another member and/or officer to raise certain motions.
 No motions will be made from the floor.

-Meetings of the Church council
+Meetings of the Church Governing Board

 Regular Meetings.
-Regular meetings of the church council shall be held at such time and place as the church council determines.
+Regular meetings of the church Governing Board shall be held at such time and place as the church Governing Board determines.

 Special Meetings.
-The pastor or any two church council members may call a special meeting of the church council at any time, and nothing contained in this article shall be construed as limiting, fixing, or affecting the time or date when a meeting called by action of the church council may be held.
+The pastor or any two church Governing Board members may call a special meeting of the church Governing Board at any time, and nothing contained in this article shall be construed as limiting, fixing, or affecting the time or date when a meeting called by action of the church Governing Board may be held.

 Notice of Meetings